-- obtained a reconfirmation that the terms of the related party loan facility agreement signed on 25 March 2020 remain unchanged; - evaluated the adequacy of the disclosures made in the financial report, including the basis for the directors' conclusion that the Group is a going concern in light of the requirements of Australian Accounting Standards.
+- evaluated the Group's assessment of its ability to continue as a going concern, including comparing the key underlying data and assumptions of the cash flow requirements to approved budgets; - developed an understanding of the forecast expenditure; - enquired of management and directors as to their knowledge of events or conditions beyond the period of assessment that may cast significant doubt on the Group's ability to continue as a going concern; - obtained a reconfirmation of the intention and capacity of the related party to fulfil the terms of the related party loan facility agreement signed on 25 March 2020. - evaluated the adequacy of the disclosures made in the financial report, including the basis for the directors' conclusion that the Group is a going concern in light of the requirements of Australian Accounting Standards.